 That would be a breakthrough moment.

 And finally, just realize that—contrary to the title of this post—change IS possible because not everyone is actually opposed to change.
 We just feel like change is impossible and everyone is opposed.

-As I wrote about in my book, Leading Change Without Losing It, rarely are more than 10% of people opposed to change at any given moment.
+As I talk about in my course, The Church Growth Masterclass, rarely are more than 10% of people opposed to change at any given moment.
 It’s just that the opponents are loud, and we often confuse loud with large.

 If you doubt that everyone is deeply opposed to change, write down the names of the vocal opponents on a sheet of paper.
 Chances are you will have trouble identifying more than 10-20% of your congregation by name.

 Don’t let the 10% of people who are opposed to change determine the future of the 90% who aren’t.Don't let the 10% of people who are opposed to change determine the future of the 90% who aren't.
 Click To Tweet

 Getting a stuck church growing or helping a church that’s reaching new people grow even further can seem daunting.